 Paul Towne 07EvMBA (right) and Daniel Kreiter of San Francisco, CA, were married on August 30, 2014, in Cape Vincent, NY.
-Paul recently became director of regional partnerships for Northern California for the American Red Cross.
+Paul recently became director of regional partnerships for Northern California for the American Red Cross; Daniel is a promotions producer for ABC.